 - Ground cumin.
 This not-so-common guacamole ingredient totally kicks it up a notch.

 - You'll get all the compliments on your amazing guacamole skills when you bring this to a party.

 - With a big bowl in front of you, life will be all about eating amazing dip that just so happens to be healthy, too.

-- Just as delicious served with crunchy raw veggies as it is with corn chips.
+- It is just as delicious served with crunchy raw veggies as it is with corn chips.
 (Ok ok, almost as delicious.)

 Those funny little things you see up there are what you'll find when you open a can of chipotle peppers in adobo sauce.
 You'll find small cans of them in the Mexican section of most grocery stores.
-You can also buy them on Amazon.
+You can also buy them online.